-The issues A recent report from the National Consumer Law Center highlighted the growing problem of abusive medical debt collection practices.
+A recent report from the National Consumer Law Center highlighted the growing problem of abusive medical debt collection practices.
 According to their report, hospitals use the following tactics:

 Not offering charity care - Hospital are often officially registered as non-profits on the basis that they provide free or discounted health services to qualified patients.
 However, it has been shown that more than 70% of patients with medical debts are never offered financial assistance from their providers.
 In fact, uninsured and poor patients are routinely charged much higher prices for their treatment than others.

 Suing patients and their spouses - Health care providers can send medical debts to collections, file judgments, garnish wages, obtain home liens, and even take patients to court over medical bills that they cannot afford to pay.
 In many cases, the spouses of patients are pursued for payment even if they don't live in a common law state.

 Offering expensive credit to patients - If you have medical bills you are unable to pay, health care providers may offer you expensive credit cards or loans as a solution.
 For example, Kaiser offers a credit card with a 9.9% introductory rate that quickly increases to 24.24%.
 Some of these accounts are so expensive that your debt will actually increase as you pay each month.

 Using collections and credit to coerce patients - Debt issues can lead to serious credit score damage.
 When health care providers sell debts to collections, file judgments, and obtain liens, they are damaging the patient's credit profile.
 According to the Federal Reserve, over 50% of collection records and 20% of lawsuits that appear on credit reports are related to medical debts.